websockets/ws/doc/ws.md

 - {Function}

-An event listener to be called when a message is received from the server.
+An event listener to be called when a message is received.
 The listener receives a `MessageEvent` named "message".

 ### websocket.onopen